shubham99bisht/Handwritten-digit-recognition-MNIST/README.md

 ## Tutorial
+**Note: This page is not complete.
+Will be updated soon! sorry for delay.**

 For step-by-step tutorial please refer to [wiki](https://github.com/shubham99bisht/Handwritten-digit-recognition-MNIST/wiki).
 It will take you through all the steps right from loading the data to recognising digits through live cam.